Jesus Christ Superstar Live in Concert: Development

 On May 10, 2017, it was announced that NBC had selected Jesus Christ Superstar to be their next live musical event.
 Executive producers were expected to include Craig Zadan, Neil Meron, Marc Platt, Andrew Lloyd Webber, and Tim Rice.
 In December 2017, it was reported that British theater director David Leveaux would direct and that the show would be performed in front of a live audience at the Marcy Avenue Armory in Williamsburg, Brooklyn.
 Members of the creative crew included costume designer Paul Tazewell and choreographer Camille A. Brown.

 Casting

 In December 2017, it was announced that Alice Cooper had been cast as King Herod, with John Legend in the title role.
 The following month, it was announced that Sara Bareilles would play Mary Magdalene.
 In February 2018, it was announced that Brandon Victor Dixon, Norm Lewis, Ben Daniels, Jason Tam, Jin Ha, and Erik Grönwall had been cast as Judas, Caiaphas, Pontius Pilate, Peter, Annas and Simon Zealotes, respectively.
 The production included a cast of forty-four actors, including Joel Perez and Lauren Zakrin, and additional dancers.

+Remarking on his casting as a person of color in the role of Jesus, Legend, who grew up in a religious family, told NPR, "I think we've gotten used to seeing Jesus look like he came from Oslo, when, you know, obviously he was born and raised in the Middle East and probably looked a lot closer to me."
+In the production, the role of Judas was also played by a Black actor, Brandon Victor Dixon.